syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-Events.md

 }

 {% endhighlight %}
+{% endtabs %}

-## Opened Event
+## Opened event

-[SfPopupLayout.Opened](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Opened_EV.html) event will be fired whenever the PopupView is shown in the view.
+The [SfPopupLayout.Opened](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Opened_EV.html) event will be fired whenever showing the Pop-upView in the view.

-You can write your set of codes that needs to be executed once the popup is opened and visible in the application, in its respective event handler.
+You can execute your own set of codes once the pop-up is opened, and visible in the application in its respective event handler.

-Refer to the following code example for using `SfPopupLayout.Opened` event.
+{% tabs %}
 {% highlight c# %}

 //MyViewController.cs